Ramazoid/Parking/README.md

 ● Smoothness of game process
 ● Clean code

-You SHOULD NOT care about
+You SHOULD NOT care about:
 ● UI / UX
 ● Metagame
 ● Levels
 ● Architecture

-Deliverables
+Deliverables:
 ● Link to code repository (github, bitbucket, …)
 ● Video demonstrating gameplay